Elemento24/Elemento24/README.md

 <br>

 ## 📣 Quote of the Hour
-**Please Help Yourself with an Office Quote before you go.
+**Please Help Yourself with a Quote before you go.
 Check back at the top of the hour for a new Quote.**
 <br>
 <br>